sorelmitra/verifit/Readme.md

    ```shell
    cd tests/ && pip install -r requirements.txt
    ```
+    (First time it may fail, in this case, rerun the above command.)

 12. Run the sample tests again:

    ```shell
    cd tests/ && pytest .
    ```
     If all went well, they should pass.

-You can now push to GIT.
+13. You can now push to GIT.

 ## Sample Tests